Skip to main content

 Automation replaces repetitive clicks, tabular history replaces fragile notes, and large grids shrink from impractical manual work to minutes of machine time.

-I still do the human parts: defining markets, defining regimes, questioning overfit spikes, and deciding what I am willing to trade live.
-The extension does not remove judgment.
+I still do the human parts: defining markets, defining regimes, questioning overfit spikes, and deciding what I'm willing to trade live.
+The extension doesn't remove judgment.
 It removes the part where judgment is accidentally confounded with fatigue.
+In December I ran a 121-combination grid on an AAPL trend-following strategy and found that widening the stop from 1.5% to 2.3% cut the max drawdown by nearly half — a relationship I wouldn't have guessed from manual tweaking.

 Does it work with any TradingView strategy?

-Yes, in the practical sense intended by Pineify: it works with Pine Script strategies that expose standard input fields such as integers, floats, and booleans.
-If a script hides everything behind hard-coded constants, you will need inputs to optimize.
+It works with Pine Script strategies that expose standard input fields such as integers, floats, and booleans.
+If a script hides everything behind hard-coded constants, you'll need inputs to optimize.
+I'd say about 90% of public strategies I've tested have at least one actionable input worth sweeping.

 Do I need a paid TradingView account?

 The extension works within your existing TradingView permissions.
-Faster backtest execution may still depend on your TradingView plan because the tester speed is a platform constraint.
+Faster backtest execution still depends on your TradingView plan because the tester speed is a platform constraint.
+I've noticed that Premium and Essential plans make a noticeable difference on grids over 200 combinations.

 Is my strategy code safe?

-Yes, in the architecture described by Pineify: the extension runs locally in your browser and drives the TradingView UI.
-It is not described as uploading your code to external servers for execution.
+Yes.
+The extension runs locally in your browser and drives the TradingView UI.
+It doesn't upload your code to external servers for execution.
+I wouldn't recommend it otherwise.

 Can I export the results?